mdavezac/LaDa/_sources/pyapi/jobfolder/extract.txt

    .. automethod:: shallow_copy

-.. seealso:: :py:class:`lada.vasp.extract.MassExtract` extracts a directory and
+.. seealso:: :py:class:`pylada.vasp.extract.MassExtract` extracts a directory and
              its subdirectories for vasp calculations.